MikeAxtell/ShortStack/README.md

 **Important** : knownRNAs are aligned and shown in the `knownRNAs.gff3` file regardless of whether any empirical small RNA-seq data are found.
 Thus, expect to find entries with a score of 0; these are cases where no instances of the given knownRNA were aligned to that location in the genome.

 ## strucVis/
 The directory `strucVis/` contains visualizations of each locus that was annotated as a *MIRNA* locus.
+These are made by the script [strucVis](https://github.com/MikeAxtell/strucVis).
 For each locus there is a postscript file and a plain-text file.
 Both show the coverage of aligned small RNA-seq data as a function of position, aligned with the predicted RNA secondary structure of the inferred *MIRNA* hairpin precursor.
 These files are meant for manual inspection of *MIRNA* loci.

 ## .fastq(.gz) file(s)
 If raw reads were trimmed by ShortStack, the trimmed fastq files will be found.
 The names will have a lower-cased 't' appended to the front to signify "trimmed".
 If the input files were .gz compressed, then the trimmed files will be too.